Eightcap vs LegacyFX Comparison

 How do Eightcap and LegacyFX differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Eightcap or LegacyFX?
+Which broker offers more tradeable asset classes, Eightcap or LegacyFX?

-Eightcap offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, Eightcap has 900, compared to 425 from LegacyFX.
+Eightcap offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, Eightcap has 736, compared to 425 from LegacyFX.

 Can I trade cryptocurrency with Eightcap or LegacyFX?